Travelling Poland With Kids: An Autism-Friendly Guide

 My guide about the importance of learning key phrases related to your disability before you travel includes a link to a Lonely Planet eBook which includes translations for accessible travel in 35 languages, including Polish.

-SIM cards and eSIM for Poland
+SIM Cards and eSIM for Poland

 Poland has strong mobile coverage in cities and good coverage in most towns.
 You can purchase a local SIM on arrival or install an eSIM before travel.
 For autistic children who rely on devices for regulation, visual schedules or communication apps, reliable data access makes daily transitions much easier.